input-output-hk/partner-chains-smart-contracts/docs/SIPs/02-PermissionedCandidates.md

 - modular system (user can decide whether she wants permissioned candidates or not)
 - only a predefined subset of SPOs are able to register as candidates
 - the permission can be transferred to other SPOs
-- SPOs who have lost (transferred) their permission, must be deregistered
+- SPOs who have lost (transferred) their permission must be deregistered

 ## Solution